-Bids must be submitted in accordance with this Notice of Sale prior to the deadline of 11:00 A.M.
-Eastern Daylight Time.
+Bids must be submitted in accordance with this Notice of Sale.
+All bids must be submitted in their entirety on the Parity web site.
+All bids must be submitted prior to the deadline of 11:00 A.M.
+Eastern Standard Time.
 No bid will be accepted after the bid deadline.
-Bids may be submitted by any of the methods described below: